In the Beginning:

 map notes—dangerous sibling rivalry

-Many people are familiar Andrew Lloyd Webber’s popular musical Joseph and the Amazaing Technicolor Dreamcoat.
+Many people are familiar Andrew Lloyd Webber’s popular musical Joseph and the Amazing Technicolor Dreamcoat.
 Some of Tim Rice’s rhyming lyrics are particularly memorable.
 Who can forget “If you ever find yourself near Ramses, get down on your knees” or Joseph announcing his plans for his brothers: “I will now take them all for a ride.
 After all, they have tried fratricide”?
 The lyrics are amusing, but fratricide isn’t.
 It’s worth noting that all of Joseph’s brothers aren’t on board with killing him.
 The map with this lesson shows the distance Joseph travels in the thirty-seventh chapter in the book of Genesis—first to where his brothers are herding sheep near Shechem, and then to Egypt after he’s been sold into slavery.
 Click on the map (right) to enlarge it.
 The original map is on page 123 in the study book In the Beginning: The Book of Genesis.

 Joseph has a prophetic dream (10:12)

 The video overview for this lesson, “Joseph Is Sold into Slavery by His Brothers” sets the scene for the story of Joseph, the first son born to Jacob’s favorite wife, Rachel.
 Joseph’s brothers dislike the special treatment that Joseph receives from his father because of this.
 Turning to God’s Word author Matthew Phelps points out it’s unusual that none of Joseph’s family shows surprise when Joseph tells them about his prophetic dream, although they do question the meaning Joseph assigns to the dream.
 It’s easy to overlook that prophetic dreams and the ability to interpret them appear to run in Jacob’s family.
 This ability will prove extremely useful to Joseph later.
 The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.
+The original videos will remain accessible until then.

-The Scripture ranges for the videos being redone to accompany this Catholic Bible study from Turning to God’s Word will match ranges for the sets of questions in the study book In the Beginning: The Book of Genesis.
-Viewers will be able to follow along as author Matthew Phelps discusses Lesson 22, “Joseph Is Sold into Slavery by His Brothers,on pages 120–123 in the study book.
+The Scripture ranges for the videos that accompany this Catholic Bible study from Turning to God’s Word match the Scripture ranges for the sets of questions in In the Beginning: The Book of Genesis.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 22, “Joseph Is Sold into Slavery by His Brothers,” on pages 120–123 in the study book.

 WHAT DO YOU THINK about the sun, the moon & the stars revolving around Joseph?